Club Jade

 Meanwhile, for those who lament that they will never see cancelled LucasArts projects Star Wars: 1313 and Star Wars: First Assault, might I suggest that you may one day have a rescuer in Dark Horse Comics?

-Convention tip #7: Navigating the autograph hall
+Celebration tip: Navigating the autograph hall

 Jaders have a lot of con experience, but one thing we haven’t had much to do with over the years has been the autograph area.
 So we asked Celebration vet Justin LaSalata, the U.S. News Editor for JediNews.co.uk, to give our readers the rundown.
+Updated 3/20/15 for Celebration Anaheim.

 Temuera Morrison by starwarsblog on FlickrTemuera Morrison signs at Celebration V. (Jenny Elwick / Official Star Wars Blog)

-One of the main highlights of a Celebration is the opportunity to meet the actors/actresses from the Star Wars Saga, and once again Official Pix will be heading up the Autograph Hall for Celebration VI.
-For fans who have never had the chance to experience a Celebration, or are just getting into Celebration autograph collecting now, here is a brief overview of what to expect from the Autograph Hall at Celebration VI.
+One of the main highlights of a Celebration is the opportunity to meet the actors/actresses from the Star Wars saga, and once again Official Pix will be heading up the Autograph Hall for Celebration VI.
+For fans who have never had the chance to experience a Celebration, or are just getting into Celebration autograph collecting now, here is a brief overview of what to expect from the Autograph Hall at Celebration Anaheim.

 Guest post: Fan fiction is more than smut